 Likewise, there is the possibility that the child under this treatment will develop testicular atrophy.

-For optimal benefits, it is important to receive each scheduled dose of this medication as directed by your doctor.
+It is important to receive each scheduled dose of this medication as directed by your doctor for optimal benefits.

 If the patient misses a dose, they should contact their doctor to establish a new dosing schedule.
-Doubling the dose to catch up is not recommended.
+Doubling the amount to catch up is not recommended.

 How to use cyclophosphamide?

-This medication should be taken by mouth or administered intravenously exactly as directed by the doctor.
+This medication should be taken by mouth or administered intravenously precisely as directed by the doctor.

-Dosage will depend on the medical condition the patient has, weight, response to treatment, and other treatments (such as other chemotherapy drugs, radiation) that they are receiving.
+Dosage will depend on the medical condition the patient has, weight, response to treatment, and other treatments (such as other chemotherapy drugs and radiation) that they are receiving.

-The patient should ask their doctor how much to drink and how often to empty their bladder each day, and should follow these instructions carefully.
+The patient should ask their doctor how much to drink and how often to empty their bladder each day and follow these instructions carefully.

 If the patient is using the capsules, they should be swallowed whole.
-The capsules should not be opened, chewed or crushed.
+The tablets should not be opened, chewed, or crushed.

 If there is accidental contact with broken capsules, the person should wash their hands thoroughly immediately.